DynMEP/DynMEP/README.md

 # 👷‍♂️ DynMEP

 Welcome to **DynMEP**!
-I'm Alfonso Davila, an electrical engineer and automation enthusiast with 20+ years of experience in power systems and multidisciplinary project leadership.
-My mission is to revolutionize MEP and BIM workflows through innovative automation tools, computational methods, and renewable energy solutions.
-From Revit MEP scripts to AI-powered symbol detection and advanced mathematical research, these projects save time, enhance accuracy, and drive sustainability.
+I'm Alfonso Davila, an Electrical Engineer with 20+ years of experience in power systems, renewable integration, and multidisciplinary project leadership.
+My mission is to advance U.S. electrical infrastructure and sustainable design by developing automation and AI-powered tools for Revit MEP and BIM workflows.
+These solutions streamline engineering processes, enhance accuracy, and promote energy efficiency across the construction and power sectors.
+Projects include NEC-compliant Dynamo/Python scripts, AI-based symbol detection systems, and computational optimization methods supporting reliable and sustainable energy distribution.
 All repositories are hosted at [github.com/DynMEP](https://github.com/DynMEP) under the MIT License.

 ---